Elementary Education (Alt. M.Ed.)

 |EEC 595 (Supervised practice in a school setting in the student's teaching field.
 The student will work full time in the school for an entire semester).|

-Applicants completing a Alternative Master programs and applying for initial certification after the summer term 2012 will be required to pass Praxis II in their area of certification.
-Please see specific program requirements on advising sheets.
-Applicants applying for initial certification will be required to pass the appropriate Praxis II test.
-Praxis II test requirements are subject to change as dictated by the ALSDE.
-Prior to registering for any Praxis II exam, please verify current requirements by going directly to the ALABAMA portion of the Praxis II website at http://www.ets.org/praxis/al
+A Student applying for initial teacher certification will be required to pass the appropriate Praxis II test (s) and have a successful score on his/her edTPA portfolio.
+ALSDE certification requirements are subject to change and students will be required to meet those which are in place the semester they are applying for certification.
+Prior to registering for any Praxis II exam, please verify current requirements by going directly to the ALABAMA portion of the Praxis II website at http://www.ets.org/praxis/al.

 |Department of Leadership and Teacher Education